What is a labiaplasty and what you should know about the procedure

 On the other hand, labiaplasty is also part of gender affirming surgeries.

-You should know that there are labia in different thicknesses and sizes.
-And that if you have no medical concerns your labia is considered normal.
+It is important to keep in mind that there are labia in different thicknesses and sizes.
+And that if you have no medical concerns, your labia is considered normal.

 Before labiaplasty surgery you should have a consultation with the specialist.
 This is to understand your expectations and goals.
 The surgeon will review your medical history and discuss with you the details of the procedure.